WANG0523/HueMe/README.md

 # HueMe
+Refine, Resonate, Radiate.
-Harness the power of CNNs and advanced gradient mapping algorithms, HueMe enables adaptive skin tone adjustments in photos.
-Aiming for sun-kissed bronze or porcelain glow?
-Our algorithms ensure authentic, precise results, blending tones while retaining shadows.
-Experience the future of photo enhancement with HueMe.
+Harnessing the power of advanced image processing and machine learning, HueMe empowers users to adaptively adjust and fine-tune skin tones in photos, ensuring authenticity and precision.
+Whether aiming for a sun-kissed bronze or a soft porcelain glow, our proprietary algorithms seamlessly blend tones, retaining natural gradients and shadows.
+Dive into the future of personalized photo enhancement with HueMe.